Why I keep on using Vim instead of going back to TextMate

 It has always been the spirit of Unix to have separate programs that do their job well, and work together to perform a bigger task.
 Unfortunately, most editors don't work too well together with other programs - you can't replace the e-mail editor in Netscape with another one, for example.
 You end up using a crippled editor.
 Another tendency is to include all kinds of functionality inside the editor; Emacs is a good example of where this can end up.
 (Some call it an operating system that can also be used to edit text.)

 Vim follows the Unix philosophy, which makes it extremely easy to use it with other programs.
 It is not the case for Textmate.

 An editor's configuration files should be put under version control.
 A text editor is arguably the single most important tool for a developer.
 This is why it should be possible to constantly improve one's productivity.
 TextMate configuration files are not as easy to tweak.

 Vim is everywhere.
 Vim is great for sysadmin because it's present on most computers.

 - We are in 2012, the user should not have to download syntax files and activate them.
 It should be the default.

 - It should use Perl's regex syntax by default.

-- Help files are quite difficult to read at first sight.
-They could be improved.
+- Help files are quite difficult to follow.

 More generally, defaults could be improved.
 For instance, plugins management